How To Post a Live Photo on Instagram

 - Press the shutter once, keeping your phone steady on the subject for at least 1.5 seconds.

 The camera will then take its 1.5-second Live Photo.
-You need to treat Live Photos as video shots and not move the camera if you can help it, and frame the shot in advance.
+You need to treat Live Photos as video shots and not move the camera if you can help it.
+Framing the shot in advance is another way to ensure you’re taking great Live Photos.

 Remember that it records audio as well as images, so be aware of ambient noise and what’s going on around you.